Daineish/HCI-FinalProject/README.md

-# HCI-FinalProject
+# CPSC481Project2018
-Our final project for CPSC 481 (Human-Computer Interaction) - A Medical Clinic Appointment System
+Our final project for CPSC 481 (Human-Computer Interactino) - A Medical Clinic Appointment System